sebrauschert/shinyGEM/README.md

 <h1>shinyGEM</h1>

+This repository is based on the following paper (currently in preparation):
+**shinyGEM: A computationally efficient epigenome wide statistical analysis software, with a focus on batch effects** by Gabrielle O’Connor, Phillip E Melton, Rae-Chi Huang, Ashleigh Lin, Gopalan Nair, and Sebastian Rauschert.

 <h2>Background</h2>

 In this repository we develop a R package for fast linear modelling of genetic/epigenetic or any other large omic data.
 This project is based on the